 Now, you have to be careful here.
 It has to be done right because otherwise they'll be pulled out of the story and blame you (rightly) for it.
 But in Knife, all the parts play out to the same pattern, except for the last part which is almost twice as long.
 Why?
 Because in the writing, it felt like the characters were beyond everything that might save them and out in a world of the unknown.
 So why not put the reader there as well?

 It wasn't a mercenary decision purely to manipulate a reader, but by that point I was confident enough in my story to listen to what it needed.
 And at that point, what it needed was to break the rules I'd set.
 Who am I to argue?

 Having said all this, this is a garment to wear loosely when you start out.
 You'll soon get a feeling for what's right for the rhythm of your story, and your instincts will improve very quickly.

-Plus, there's no wrong choice here; it's whatever's right for your story, and you can always change your mind if it's not working.
+Plus, there's no wrong choice, here; it's whatever is right for your story, and you can always change your mind if it's not working.
 Just listen out for the first cries of the shape your story wants to take.
 Deciding even a few loose guidelines before you start could save you a lot of grief.

 And then in your next book, you can do something completely different.